Columbia Lions: Men's basketball

 In 1957 Chet Forte was a consensus All-American and UPI player of the year for the NCAA University Division (which was replaced in 1973 by NCAA Division I); he averaged 28.9 points (fifth in the nation).
 He is even more famous for his later work as a producer for ABC Sports, especially on the program Monday Night Football.
 The 1957 team had 2,016 rebounds, fourth highest in NCAA Division I history, even though they played only 24 games.

 The Lions have only won the official Ivy League championship once, in 1968, when they reached the "Sweet Sixteen" in the NCAA national tournament.
 Two members of the 1968 team went on to play professional basketball: Jim McMillian and Dave Newmark.
 (NFL great George Starke was also a member of the Lions' basketball team in that era.)
 Jack Rohan was voted Coach of the Year in 1968.

 The Lions had a powerful squad in the late 1970s, even though they never won the Ivy League championship or made it to post-season play.
 In 1979, the diminutive point guard Alton Byrd won the Frances Pomeroy Naismith Award, given to the best player under 6 ft in height.
 Byrd never made it to the NBA, but he moved on to a legendary career in European pro basketball.

 Women's basketball

 Until the 1980s, the women's basketball team (like the other women's teams) was known as the Barnard Bears, playing under the aegis of Columbia's affiliated undergraduate women's college, Barnard College.
 When Columbia College went co-ed in 1983, the schools formed the Columbia-Barnard Athletic Consortium, and today all Barnard athletes compete on Columbia teams.

 The women's basketball team joined the Ivy League in 1986–1987, and for many years were a perennial cellar dweller, reaching their low point in 1994–1995, when they went 0–26.
 They had never finished higher than fourth in the league standings in their first 23 seasons.
 In 2009–2010, however, they finished third, putting together a 9–5 record in the Ivy League, and, at 18–10 overall, their first winning season.
+In 2016, Megan Griffith became Columbia's head coach and has since been the program's winningest coach, leading the team to consecutive winning seasons since the 2019-20 season.

+In 2023, Columbia tied with Princeton for their first regular season conference championship.
+After just missing out on the NCAA tournament that year, Columbia went on to become the runner-up in the WNIT tournament.
+Columbia tied with Princeton again in 2024 and made its first NCAA tournament appearance as an at-large team, playing in the first four.
+In 2025 Columbia won its first outright Ivy League title and once more made the NCAA tournament as an at-large team, advancing from the first four for their first NCAA tournament win, before losing in the first round of the tournament.